quangthangisme/tp/docs/UserGuide.md

 ## Quality of Life

-1. You may use the arrows to traverse through command history.
+1. You may use the up or down arrows to traverse through command history, similar to terminal.

 1. Clicking on each contact/event/todo card will display the full information of the card in the command output.

 1. Click on "Event" or "Todo" button to toggle between event and todo list views.
 You may use the reset button to reset filtered views of event/todo and contacts at the same time.

-1. Apply natural ordering to lists:
+1. Natural ordering is applied to all lists:
-  * Contacts should be sorted first by name, then by ID in alphabetical order.
+  * Contacts are sorted first by name, then by ID in alphabetical order.
-  * Todos should be sorted by status first, followed by deadline, and then by name.
+  * Todos are sorted first by status (not done first), followed by deadline, and then by name.
-  * Events should be sorted by start time, then by end time, and finally by name.
+  * Events are be sorted first by start time, then by end time, and finally by name.

 ## Storage